Social anxiety disorder

-The first mention of the psychiatric term "social phobia" (phobie des situations sociales) was made in the early 1900s.
-Psychologists used the term "social neurosis" to describe extremely shy patients in the 1930s.
-After extensive work by Joseph Wolpe on systematic desensitization, research on phobias and their treatment grew.
-The idea that social phobia was a separate entity from other phobias came from the British psychiatrist Isaac Marks in the 1960s.
-This was accepted by the American Psychiatric Association and was first officially included in the third edition of the Diagnostic and Statistical Manual of Mental Disorders.
-The definition of the phobia was revised in 1989 to allow comorbidity with avoidant personality disorder and introduced generalized social phobia.
-Social phobia had been largely ignored prior to 1985.

-After a call to action by psychiatrist Michael Liebowitz and clinical psychologist Richard Heimberg, there was an increase in attention to and research on the disorder.
-The DSM-IV gave social phobia the alternative name "social anxiety disorder".
-Research on the psychology and sociology of everyday social anxiety continued.
-Cognitive Behavioural models and therapies were developed for social anxiety disorder.
-In the 1990s, paroxetine became the first prescription drug in the U.S. approved to treat social anxiety disorder, with others following.

 Signs and symptoms

 The 10th version of the International Classification of Diseases (ICD-10) classifies social anxiety as a mental and behavioral disorder.

 Cognitive aspects

 In cognitive models of social anxiety disorder, those with social phobias experience dread over how they will present to others.
 They may feel overly self-conscious, pay high self-attention after the activity, or have high performance standards for themselves.
 According to the social psychology theory of self-presentation, an affected person attempts to create a well-mannered impression towards others but believes they are unable to do so.
 Many times, before the potentially anxiety-provoking social situation, they may deliberately review what could go wrong and how to deal with each unexpected case.
 After the event, they may have the perception that they performed unsatisfactorily.
 Consequently, they will perceive anything that may have possibly been abnormal as embarrassing.
 These thoughts may extend for weeks or longer.
 Cognitive distortions are a hallmark and are learned about in CBT (cognitive-behavioral therapy).
 Thoughts are often self-defeating and inaccurate.
 Those with social phobia tend to interpret neutral or ambiguous conversations with a negative outlook and many studies suggest that socially anxious individuals remember more negative memories than those less distressed.

-An example of an instance may be that of an employee presenting to their co-workers.
-During the presentation, the person may stutter a word, upon which they may worry that other people significantly noticed and think that their perceptions of them as a presenter have been tarnished.
-This cognitive thought propels further anxiety which compounds further stuttering, sweating, and, potentially, a panic attack.